 WHEN AND WHERE

-You can also follow the action via our dedicated matchday Twitter account: @ManCityWomen
+You can also follow the action via the FA Player and our dedicated matchday Twitter account: @ManCityWomen

 For safety reasons in the wake of the pandemic, the fixture will be played behind-closed-doors.